In this article:

 5. Healthcare Stipend

-Starting on Jan 1, 2021, if you’re an eligible driver in California with a qualifying healthcare plan and complete an average of at least 15 hours of engaged time per week throughout the calendar quarter, you will receive a stipend to help pay for healthcare.
+Starting on Jan 1, 2021, if you’re an eligible driver in California with a qualifying healthcare plan and complete an average of at least 15 hours of Total Engaged Time per week throughout the calendar quarter, you can receive a stipend to help pay for healthcare.

 You must be the primary policyholder in order for your healthcare plan to qualify.
 Medicare, Medicaid, and employer-sponsored plans do not qualify.